sparabu/eddie2/docs/prd/EDDIE_PRD_MAIN.md

   - Large welcome message "What can I help you learn?"
   - Input field placeholder "Ask Eddie to create..."
   - Clean interface with minimal controls
+- **Conversational Project Setup**:
+  - Natural language interaction to gather project information
+  - Dynamic extraction of title and description from user messages
+  - Contextual feedback based on what information is still needed
+  - Prevention of file attachments during setup phase
+  - Seamless transition from setup to normal chat mode
 - **Real-time Integration** with the OpenAI API for prompts & responses
 - **Persistent Chat History** stored locally
 - **Automatic Q&A Pair Detection** with a "Save as Q&A" button